sh1n0bi/sh1n0bi-dojo.github.io/_posts/htb/2020-03-1-HTB-SolidState.md

 ```

-The shell is restricted but we can get around this with james.py exploit
+The shell is restricted but we can get around this with the james.py exploit
 which will give us better shell.